cloudspaces/pyactive/pyactive_project/README.md

         	print response

         if __name__ == '__main__':
-        	#you can change the parameter 'tasklet' to 'pyactive_thread' if you like thread controller.
+            #you can change the parameter 'pyactive_thread' to 'tasklet'  if you would like to run the Stackless model controller.
-        	start_controller('tasklet')
+        	start_controller('pyactive_thread')
         	launch(test)

 **Hello_World Asynchronous**